annnhuang/annnhuang.github.io/posts/_posts/2021-01-07-bitalino-tutorial.md

 ---
 layout: post
-title: Tutorial on physiological recording with Bitalino
+title: Physiological recording using Bitalino
 description: >
-  A tutorial on how to get started with the Bitalino system for physiological recording
+  How to get started with the Bitalino system for physiological recording.
 sitemap: false
 hide_last_modified: true
 ---

-# Electromyography (EMG)

-before starting, consult the following references from the [official bitalino website]:
+Here is the [official bitalino website]:

 [official bitalino website]: https://www.pluxbiosignals.com/
 [emg sensor data sheet]: this document provides a general description of the use of emg, a typical shape of raw emg data, bioelectrical specifications, and a figure of the bipolar electrode placements.
 [opensignals software overview]: this video presents an overview of the main opensignals (r)evolution features and operations.
 [emg sensor data sheet]: https://bitalino.com/storage/uploads/media/revolution-emg-sensor-datasheet-1.pdf
 [opensignals software overview:]: https://www.youtube.com/watch?v=jc4bdud1pyo&ab_channel=bitalinoworld